HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/architectural_overview.md

 ## Key goals

-The new search for DX has been designed with the weaknesses of the existing search in mind.
-The focus was set on the following properties:
+The DX search based on OpenSearch is designed with the weaknesses of the existing search in mind.
+The following properties are considered:

 - High Availability: The existing search solution using Remote Search in clustered environments does not provide any high availability features.
 The Remote Search server is a singleton instance that and thus represents a single point of failure.
 The new OpenSearch based implementation allows to have multiple nodes running at the same time and is resilient against single node outages.